raspberrypilearning/packaging-your-code/en/step_3.md

-## Creating a setup
+## Create a setup program

-At the moment your module can only be accessed if the program which is calling it is saved to the **project** directory, to make your module accessible to all Python programs it needs to be installed.
+At the moment, your module can only be accessed if the program that is calling it is saved in the `my_project` directory.
+For your module to be accessible to all Python programs, it needs to be installed.

-To install a Python module you have to create a **setup** program which packages the module into a **distribution** you can install.
+So that you can install a Python module, you have to create a **setup** program that packages the module into a distribution.

-The **setup** program is just a python program which calls a function called `setup` passing all the information it needs to install your module.
+The setup program is just a Python program that calls the `setup` function, passing it all the information necessary to install your module.

 --- task ---

-Create a new Python 3 program and save it as `setup.py` in your **project** directory.
+Create a new Python 3 program, and save it as `setup.py` in the `my_project` directory.

 --- /task ---

-First you will just create a really simple setup program which does the minimum to install your project and you will expand on it later to include additional information.
+For now, you'll write a very simple setup program that does the minimum to install your module.
+You will expand on it later to include additional information.

 --- task ---